 At the other side the cloud lifts.
 I point ahead towards a great, rounded husk of a mountain and offer the first choice of the day; to take the direct route down or bag one more mighty peak?
 For some the choice is simple, the chance to slow down and head down.
 For most, after some internal dialogue and peer pressure, the decision is ‘what the heck’.
 We set off at pace knowing that this moment will never be repeated.
 Carpe diem.

 When on top, looking out at the valleys below, I tell them that this is the seemingly unachievable mountain we had viewed at the beginning of our expedition.
 We were down there, now we are up here.
 Our past selves gazed up to where we would eventually arrive.
 How often can we see our future which so much certainty?

-We dropped down below the face of this monolith, descended by a deep gully and gradually, in increasing heat and ever more familiar terrain, returned to the world we knew.
-We stopped frequently, not, as before, to let others catch up, but because we knew that we were leaving this episode behind, reluctantly.
-We talked little; everything had been said.
-As we reached our start point we knew that it was also now the end.
+We drop down below the face of this monolith, descend by a deep gully and gradually, in increasing heat and ever more familiar terrain, return to the world we knew.
+We stop frequently, not, as before, to let others catch up, but because we know that we are leaving this episode behind, reluctantly.
+We talk little; everything has been said.
+As we reach our start point we know that it is also now the end.

 We came together later that evening as the sun set over the distant hills.
 A fire was lit, marshmallows roasted, the barriers between us had been somewhat worn away.

 For a moment there was a break in the conversation.
 A wistful voice broke the silence.